gody10/gody10.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Reinforcement Learning
+  - Agent Decision Making in Complex Environment
+  - Multi-Agent Decision Making
   - Multimodality
-  - Natural Language Processing
-  - Large Language Models

 # Education to show in About widget
 education: